 • If you experience a change in your setting of care (such as being discharged or admitted to a long-term care facility), your physician or pharmacy can request a temporary supply of the drug.
-This temporary supply (31 or 34 days) will allow you time to talk with your doctor about the change in coverage.
+This temporary supply (up to 31 days) will allow you time to talk with your doctor about the change in coverage.